NGonline/Notes/Design Pattern.md

 - The GoF patterns often have a "context object" that the client programmer interacts with.
 - The context object often acts as a little facade to hide the complexity of the rest of the pattern, and in addition it will often be the controller that manages the operation of the pattern.
 - The context object allows you to use the pattern in a composition (rather than inheritance), and that may be it's primary value.
+- In Python, all the exceptions appeared, none were accidentally "disappeared".
+If you want to catch an exception, you can, but you are not forced to write reams of code all the time.
+They go up to where you want to catch them, or go all the way out if you forget.
+But they don't vanish, which is the worst of all possible cases.
+In C++, exception is not the exclusive approach.
+And in Java, programmers usually ignore some exceptions because of the annoyances.

 # Strategy
 Creating a method that behaves differently depending on the argument object that you pass it.